 Eva: Deciding to delay graduation by only going to college part time.
 I don't think it's a bad money decision but there are a lot of people who believe my top priority should be an education.
 I have decided to make my business my top priority instead.
 Not everyone gets it and that's okay with me!
 Zero regrets!

-Kyle: My wife and I spent a little more on our destination wedding that we initially intended (still well under the average), but got to share the time of our lives with many of our closest friends and family.
+Kyle: My wife and I spent a little more on our engagement ring and destination wedding that we initially intended (still well under the average), but got to share the time of our lives with many of our closest friends and family.
 In hindsight we feel the two-week adventure represented great value for our money, even though from a wealth-building perspective it was counterproductive to go over budget.

 Q. What do you look forward to in the coming years?